-The Recognised Associations funded under this program will undertake activities to benefit the trader area on behalf of their members and are expected to undertake the following roles relevant to their respective precinct in order to fulfil the objectives of the City of Melbourne's Business Precinct Program 2021-25:
+The Recognised Associations funded under this program will undertake activities to benefit the trader area on behalf of their members and are expected to undertake the following roles relevant to their respective precinct in order to fulfil the objectives of the City of Melbourne Business Precinct Program 2021-25:

 - a.
-Development of a vision and an annually updated 5 year strategic plan for the enhancement of trading in the precinct areas. - b.
+Development of a vision and annually updated 5 year strategic plan for the enhancement of trading in the precinct areas. - b.
 Business development initiatives, such as networking functions and business events and seminars. - c.
 Marketing and promotional activities for the benefit of the broader precinct geographic area to convert target market groups (i.e. residents, shoppers, workers, visitors) into customers. - d.
 Localised activation initiatives, such as public events and markets, to drive visitation to precinct areas. - e.
-Represent the interests and views of precinct members. - f.
-Communicate with the precinct constituency. - g.
+Represent the interests and views of precinct members. - Communicate with the precinct constituency. - g.
 Increase membership to ensure adequate representation of the views of traders within the defined precinct. - h.
 Encourage members to actively participate in City of Melbourne marketing campaigns and promotions. - i.
 Adhere to the Standards of Conduct as contained within these guidelines. - j.
+Seek opportunities for Recognised Associations to collaborate on marketing, events and promotion initiatives. - k.
 Attend quarterly City of Melbourne precinct program meetings.
 Recognised Associations must also comply with the Associations Incorporation Reform Act 2012 under which they are registered as a legal entity.
 Consumer Affairs Victoria administers and oversees these registration requirements.